mufasa1611/cody/README.md

 - a big help about flexbox and lots of other topics was the [youtube channel of Kevin Powell](https://www.youtube.com/@KevinPowell)
 - I used the code for the transitions with my buttons from [W3Schools.com](https://www.w3schools.com/css/css3_transitions.asp)
 - I used the tutorial from [W3Schools.com](https://www.w3schools.com/cssref/sel_nth-child.php) for my nth address indent.
 - I created the ease in-out effect on the 404.html page with
+- Martin from CI Tutoring helped me out by adding js to my page to have the menu links in the nav bar keep the color yellow after they are clicked (for the user to know which page he is on).

 ## Acknowledgements